ibm-cloud-docs/Cloudant/guides/conflicts.md

 More complicated conflicts are likely to require correspondingly more analysis.
 To help,
-you might choose from a variety of different conflict resolution strategies, such as:
+you might choose from various conflict resolution strategies, such as:

-*	Time based - using a simple test of the first or most recent edit.
+*	Time based - uses a simple test of the first or most recent edit.
 *	User assessment - the conflicts are reported to users, who then decide on the best resolution.
-*	Sophisticated merging algorithms - these are often used in [version control systems](https://en.wikipedia.org/wiki/Merge_%28version_control%29).
+*	Sophisticated merging algorithms - often used with [version control systems](https://en.wikipedia.org/wiki/Merge_%28version_control%29).
 An example is the [3-way merge](https://en.wikipedia.org/wiki/Merge_%28version_control%29#Three-way_merge).

 For a practical example of how to implement these changes, see [this project with sample code](https://github.com/glynnbird/deconflict).